-This nine-week program, created in partnership with the City of Tucson, Trees for Tucson, and members of the Garden District Neighborhood, is designed to educate and engage community members in caring for Tucson’s urban forest.
-Students will learn about the importance of the urban forest, tree biology, tree care, pruning, tree inventories, and community engagement from experts in each field.
-Hands-on sessions will allow participants to literally get their hands dirty by working in our community to plant, maintain, and inventory trees, and students will graduate prepared to use their new-found knowledge and experience in leading and supporting community greening efforts.
-Classes meet Tuesday evenings from 5:30 to 8:30 p.m. and most Saturdays.
+The Urban Forestry Certificate Program, comprised of 12 sessions, is designed to train and then engage community members in the direct care of Tucson’s urban forest.
+Students will learn about the importance of the urban forest, tree biology, tree care, pruning, tree inventories, and practical engagement in the community.
+Hands-on sessions will allow participants to literally get their hands dirty by working in our community to plant, maintain, and inventory trees.
+Upon certification, citizen urban foresters will join a committed cadre of community educators to plan and implement tree planting and maintenance projects primarily with Trees for Tucson.

 Dates: March 3 to April 14 (Tuesday evenings and Saturday mornings)

 Where: On the beautiful grounds of the Tucson Botanical Gardens